A great way to get the conversation about abortion rights started is to bring people together.

 - “The Abortion Diaries” (Available on Vimeo).
 In this documentary, 12 women from different backgrounds ranging between the ages of 19 and 54 share their experiences with abortion, sexuality, love, and spirituality.

-It takes more than one conversation to change the political landscape around abortion, but a real-life, two-way conversation is the best place to start.
-Keep talking!
+No spoilers here: It's gonna take more than one conversation to change the political landscape around abortion.
+However, we know a two-way conversation is the best place to start.
+Let's get the conversation about abortion poppin'!

 Image via Freepik